 Traditionally, Mecklenburg-West Pomerania’s industrial sector is weak, since the mostly rural and agricultural region was never fully industrialised and still today remains dominated by the service (i.e. tourism) and agricultural sector.
 Mecklenburg-West Pomerania is and will likely remain for some time to come, one of Germany’s least industrialised regions.

-Additionally, Mecklenburg-West Pomerania is gaining ground in the area of renewable energy, both with regard to electricity production and the manufacturing of wind turbines and photovoltaic systems.
+Additionally, Mecklenburg-West Pomerania is gaining ground in the area of renewable energy, both with regards to electricity production and the manufacturing of wind turbines and photovoltaic systems.
 Both of which are used heavily across the region, most notably in offshore wind parks.
 Nordex SE, a major manufacturer of wind turbines is located in Rostock.
 The Offshore-Wind farm Baltic 1 has 21 wind energy plants and the second park Baltic II has 80 and the future wind farm Arcadis Ost I was approved and will consist of a further 58 wind turbines.
-The wind energy network (WindEnergy Network) in the region has established itself as an industrial network and advocacy of wind energy in the northeast of Germany as well as the number one national contact point for offshore-wind energy in Germany, with a network of 132 companies.
+The wind energy network (WindEnergy Network) in the region is the leading network for wind energy in the northeast of Germany as well as the number one national contact point for offshore-wind energy in Germany, with a network of 132 companies.

 Both the extension of industrial activities and the setup of new, production oriented regional firms are publicly supported through a number of (many ERDF co-financed) measures from traditional subsidies for R&D in business enterprises and standard SME guarantee and loan schemes to more innovative financial instruments that specifically target innovative start-ups or investments into innovative projects developed by and in the local SME sector.
-As Mecklenburg-West Pomerania is a small region, most responsibilities for support policies rest directly with the Ministry for Economic, Employment and Health.
+As Mecklenburg-West Pomerania is a small region, most responsibilities for support policies rest directly with the Ministry for Economic Affairs, Construction and Tourism.

-In 2016 Fraunhofer published a study about the potential “Industrie 4.0 und Digitalisierung der Wirtschaft - Potenziale Für Mecklenburgvorpommern“.
-There they present the position of the companies in Mecklenburg-West Pomerania as well as funding programmes and support options.
-One of the main outcomes are that first an update of the existing technological infrastructure shall be in prioritised, which will be more digitalised and automated in the future.
+In 2016 Fraunhofer published a study about the potential “Industrie 4.0 und Digitalisierung der Wirtschaft - Potenziale Für Mecklenburg-vorpommern“.
+In this document, they present the position of the companies in Mecklenburg-West Pomerania as well as funding programmes and support options.
+One of the main outcomes are that first an update of the existing technological infrastructure shall be prioritised, which will be more digitalised and automated in the future.
 Furthermore, an intensive knowledge transfer between companies and research is necessary, as well as training opportunities for the existing employees.